Both commercial and private gun dealers in Nevada must run universal background checks on purchasers before going through with the gun sale.

 - a drug addict

-Currently, there is no background check required for buying ammunition.
+Currently, Nevada gun laws do not impose background check requirements for buying ammunition.

 - 1. Do I have to get a background check to buy a gun in Las Vegas, Nevada?

-- 8. Do I need a license to buy a gun in Las Vegas, Nevada?
+- 8. Do I need a license to buy a gun in Nevada?

-Yes, even if it is a private gun sale.1 Note that Nevadans with current and valid CCW (carrying concealed weapons) who buy from a licensed dealer just have to fill out the 4473 form.2
+Yes, federal law requires background checks for gun purchases or gun transfers, even for private party gun sales or at gun shows.1 But Nevadans with current and valid CCW (carrying concealed weapons) permit who buy from a licensed dealer just have to fill out the 4473 form and do not need a background check.2

-Before a gun dealer can sell a gun to a purchaser, the dealer runs a “Brady background check” through the Nevada Department of Public Safety (NDPS).
+Before an FFL dealer (federal firearm license dealer) can sell a gun to a purchaser in the state of Nevada, the dealer runs a “Brady background check” through the Nevada Department of Public Safety (NDPS).
 In determining whether a purchaser passes the background check, the NDPS searches both state and federal records, including those in the National Instant Criminal Background Check System (“NICS”) database.3

 If the purchaser passes the background check, the dealer may proceed with the gun sale.